bodiyang/Taxcalc-Payroll/docs/index.md

-Tax-Calculator
+Taxcalc-Payroll
 ==============

 ## What is Taxcalc-Payroll?

-Tax-Calculator is an open-source microsimulation model for static analysis of USA federal income and payroll taxes.
+Taxcalc-Payroll is an open-source microsimulation model for static analysis of USA federal payroll taxes.
 You can install it with [Anaconda](https://www.anaconda.com/products/individual)
 via: